 1. Fruitfulness fulfills God’s plan

 No Christian came to Christ by chance; God led us to His Son Jesus so that we would be saved.
-In God’s plan, our faith in Jesus should lead to positive behavior in our lives that reflects the values and teachings of Jesus Christ.
+In God’s plan, our faith in Jesus should lead to positive behavior that reflects the values and teachings of Jesus Christ.
 Bearing fruit is a situation where we act on God’s word to behave well, showing discipline, love, forgiveness, modesty, and the like.
 Remember how Zacchaeus a rich tax collector changed for the better upon his encounter with Christ Jesus.
 He had cheated others to add to his gains, but upon encountering Jesus he promised to repay them.

-Your relationship with God is not complete until your faith in Jesus has transformed you to become a better person than you were earlier.
+Your relationship with God is incomplete until your faith in Jesus has transformed you to become a better person than you were earlier.
 Aside from salvation (John 3:16), God has called us to His son Jesus so that we would bear fruit (John 15:16).
 The purpose of bearing fruit is not merely to fulfill a duty, but to actively participate in God’s plan for our lives.
 Just as a tree produces fruit to nourish and benefit others, our actions and attitudes should bring positivity and nourishment to those around us.

 2. Fruitfulness reflects God’s character